 The City of West Torrens' rate revenue growth averaged 4.5 percent or \$72 per annum per property over the past 10 years, 34 to reach an estimated \$1,975 in 2020-21.
-This was more than double average CPI growth of 1.7 percent per annum over this period and coincided with relatively static property growth (with 0.1 percent average annual growth in property numbers).36
+This was more than double average CPI growth of 1.7 percent per annum over this period35 and coincided with relatively static property growth (with 0.1 percent average annual growth in property numbers).
+36

 The Council budgeted for an average rate increase of 3.1 percent or \$57 for its existing ratepayers in 2022-23.
-37 Ratepayers, other than residential, are being charged an average range of varied percentage increases from 0.6 to 6.0 percent, depending on the sub-category.
+Takepayers, other than residential, are being charged an average range of varied percentage increases from 0.6 to 6.0 percent, depending on the sub-category.
 In total, the Council projected total 'general rates' revenue growth of 4.1 percent in 2022-23, including growth of 0.9 percent in property numbers, as well as mandatory rebate adjustments.
+The sub-category is a sub-category report of 0.9 percent in property numbers, as well as mandatory rebate adjustments.

 Over the forward years of its LTFP, the Council is projecting average rates increases for its existing ratepayers of 3.0 percent per annum from 2023-24 to 2031-32, compared with RBA-based forecast CPI inflation averaging 2.8 percent annually over this period.
-In total, the LTFP effectively projects a cumulative increase of \$625 per ratepayer (to \$2,671) by 2031-32, an increase of \$48 above assumed inflation growth over this period.
+39 In total, the LTFP effectively projects a cumulative increase of \$625 per ratepayer (to \$2,671) by 2031-32, an increase of \$48 above assumed inflation growth over this period.
 40

-The Commission notes the relatively low economic resources ranking for the area and that in the current economic environment, there can be potentially less capacity to pay for higher rates for many communities, including the City of West Torrens.
+The Commission notes the relatively low economic resources ranking for the area 41 and that in the current economic environment, there can be potentially less capacity to pay for higher rates for many communities, including the City of West Torrens.
 The City of West Torrens levies higher differential rates on non-residential ratepayers (compared with the rate in the dollar for residential ratepayers).
-42 The Council does levy relatively low residential rates, and there was only a minimal response to the
+42 The Council does levy relatively low residential rates, 43 and there was only a minimal response to the